mxbossard/amipo-infra/README.md

 * ~/VirtualBox VMs/*

 The additional drive on which are installed LXC is persistent.
 It is not destroy on vagrant destroy.
 To destroy it, you can remove the file located in `rm ~/.vagrant.d/amipo1_disk_lxc.vdi` but only when vagrant box amipo1 is halted or destoryed.

+In some cases, you may need to restart the virtualbox daemon or reboot your computer.

+If vagrant hangs during VM boot, you may use the virtualbox gui to check if the VM is started or not.
+You also can try to ssh to the VM to check for authentication problems.

 ### Unable to resolve vagrant box names
 You should be able to ping amipo1.dev and controller.dev from your host computer.
 If not dnsmasq is probably badly configured.
 You could try a `sudo service dnsmasq restart`.